-9.1(c): Procedure for eslablishing illegal abstraction shall be as under:
+9.1(c): Procedure for establishing illegal abstraction shall be as under:

-- 1) "Upon knowledge of any of the items in 9.1(b), the concerned office of the DISCO will act as follows: - (i) Secure meter without removing it in the presence of the owner /occupier or his Authorized representative/respectable person of the locality. - (ii) Install check meter and declare it as billing meter - (iii) Shall constitute a raiding team including Magistrate, Local representative(s) of the area (Councilor/Police officer), Officer of the DISCO (in case of residential/commercial consumers, not below the rank of SDO and in case of other consumers not below the rank of XEN) and an officer of the metering and testing division of the DISCO (who should be an Electrical Engineer) inspect the meter secured at site and declare that illegal abstraction of electricity has, and/or is being carried out.
-However, for industrial consumers (B-2 and above), a representative of POI/Electric Inspector is mandatory. - (iv) Once confirmed that illegal abstraction is being done, serve notice to the consumer informing him of the allegations and the findings and the requirement of a written reply from the consumer. - (v) Should wait for seven working days for receipt of reply - (vi) The reply to the notice shall be examined by the officer higher in grade than the inspecting officer.
-If the reply is not convincing or if no reply is received or if the allegations as levied are proved, the inspecting office with the approval of the Page 8 of 13 next higher office will immediately serve a detection bill for unclaimed energy limited to the period of three billing months or six months with the approval of CEO previous from the date of establishment of illegal abstraction as elaborated at 9.1(c) (3). - (vii) The detection bill along with a disconnection notice for payment within seven days will be issued by the inspecting office.
+- 1) "Upon knowledge of any of the items in 9.1(b), the concerned office of the DISCO will act as follows: - (i) Secure the meter without removing it in the presence of the owner occupier or his Authorized representative/respectable person of the locality. - (ii) Install check meter and declare it as billing meter - (iii) Shall constitute a raiding team including Magistrate, Local representative(s) of the area (Councilor/Police officer), Officer of the DISCO (in case of residential/commercial consumers, not below the rank of SDO and in case of other consumers not below the rank of XEN) and an officer of the metering and testing division of the DISCO (who should be an Electrical Engineer) inspect the meter secured at site and declare that illegal abstraction of electricity has, and/or is being carried out.
+However, for industrial consumers (B-2 and above), a representative of the POI/Electric Inspector is mandatory. - (iv) Once confirmed that illegal abstraction is being done, serve notice to the consumer informing him of the allegations and the findings and the requirement of a written reply from the consumer. - (v) Should wait for seven working days for receipt of the reply - (vi) The reply to the notice shall be examined by the officer higher in grade than the inspecting officer.
+If the reply is not convincing or if no reply is received or if the allegations as levied are proved, the inspecting office with the approval of Page 8 of 13 next higher office will immediately serve a detection bill for unclaimed energy limited to the period of three billing nepra months or six months with the approval of CEO previous from the date of establishment of illegal abstraction as elaborated at 9.1(c) (3).